mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.2.0-7.9.3/configuration/index.md

 ## Using Volume Profiles

 Volume profiles are used to classify volumes.
-For example, users can group SSDs into a “fast” profile and group HDDs into a “slow” profile.
+For example, users can group SSDs into a "fast" profile and group HDDs into a "slow" profile.

 <p class="message--note"><strong>NOTE: </strong>Volume profiles are immutable and therefore cannot contain references to specific devices, nodes, or other ephemeral identifiers.</p>